 - A sudden increase in fibre from unprocessed plant foods – especially legumes (beans, peas and lentils), which are key sources of protein and micronutrients in a plant-based diet – may cause bloating and abdominal discomfort, especially in those who’ve been eating a low-fibre diet for decades.
 Gradually ramping up intake of high-fibre foods will prevent this, as it allows the gut microbiota, which play a huge role in handling fibre and other indigestible carbohydrates from plant foods, time to adjust to the change in diet.

-There are so many health benefits of adopting a plant-based diet at any age, and by going vegan for Lent, all you are ‘giving up’ is animal cruelty and a greater risk of ill health!Get the Vegan Starter Kit
+There are so many health benefits of adopting a plant-based diet at any age, and by going vegan for Lent, all you are ‘giving up’ is animal cruelty and a greater risk of ill health!Try Vegan

 Robyn Chuter is a vegan nutritionist in New South Wales, Australia who specialises in helping people reverse serious and chronic illnesses such as autoimmune conditions, type 2 diabetes, heart disease and chronic fatigue syndrome, as well as emotional eating and food addiction, using a plant-based diet.
 The founder of Empower Total Health, Robyn was recently among the first Australian health practitioners to gain certification as a Lifestyle Medicine Practitioner from the Australasian Society of Lifestyle Medicine.